 Cabin building is a cost effective kit home alternative to extensions to your home.
 Home extensions cost on average $1200-$1500 aud /sq metre for a builder to construct.
 You can buy a 3.6m sq cabin complete for $8-9000 aud + foundation costs and that’s a 60% saving to start with.

-Take into consideration the time it takes a builder to fit you into his schedule, the continuing inconvenience of laborers and equipment going in and out of your property, and the idea of building your own cabin starts to show its colors.
+Take into consideration the time it takes a builder to fit you into their schedule, the continuing inconvenience of laborers and equipment going in and out of your property, and the idea of building your own cabin starts to show its colors.
 Your plans, your schedule, your equipment, your result on your terms.

 or go to our Yurt page.

 or you can go to Kit Home Basics Homepage or Go back to House floor plans